To Originate the Amendment of Errors: Reforming Article V to Facilitate State and Popular Engagement in Constitutional Amendment

 Date Written: June 5, 2013

-Despite the growing press of constitutional issues and persistent interest across the political spectrum in constitutional reform, half of Article V providing for initiation of amendments through a state-called convention is inoperative.
-In addition, its provision for initiation of amendments by Congress has proven unproductive for over 40 years.
-A novel comprehensive reform of Article V is proposed to facilitate initiation of amendments by the states, popular participation in the amendment process, and the use of that process to address pressing national constitutional issues.
+Despite the growing press of constitutional disputes and persistent interest across the political spectrum in constitutional reform, Article V’s provision for initiation of amendments by Congress has been unproductive for almost 50 years, and its provision for initiation of amendments through a state-called convention is effectively inoperative.
+The article explores the modern failure of Article V, and proposes a novel comprehensive reform of Article V to facilitate direct initiation of amendments by the states, popular participation in the amendment process, and the use of that process to address pressing national constitutional issues.
 This reform can also end the federal Congress’ and judiciary’s current de facto monopolies on determining the meaning of our foundational document.

-Keywords: Constitution, amendment, constitutional amendment, constitutional amendment process, proposed constitutional amendments, Article V, Article 5, Article Five, convention, constitutional convention, Citizens United, Balanced Budget Amendment, Madison, Mason
+Keywords: Constitution, amendment, Article V, Article 5, Article Five, convention, Citizens United, Balanced Budget Amendment

 Suggested Citation: Suggested Citation